 According to Zazu, the prospect is at the "early development" stage.
 Studies are underway on metallurgy, environmental impacts, road access, and port capacity.
 In June 2010, Zazu announced a partnership with JDS Energy and Mining to help manage project development.

 In November 2010, the Alaska Industrial Development and Export Authority (AIDEA) (who owns the transport road at Red Dog Mine) began a "pre-due diligence" study on allowing access to the road.
+In May 2013 Zazu and AIDEA agreed to fund continued studies of the road.
+In November 2013, Zazu began an official "Preliminary Economic Assessment" (PEA) for the project.
+The PEA was officially filed in April 2014.

 By David Coil, Erin McKittrick, Bretwood Higman, Ground Truth Trekking